Finance and Accounting Interview Questions (FAQs)

 Debit Note – When a buyer returns goods to the seller, he sends a debit note as an intimation to the seller of the amount and quantity being returned and requesting the return of money.

 Credit Note – When a seller receives goods (returned) from the buyer, he prepares and sends a credit note as an intimation to the buyer showing that the money for the related goods is being returned in the form of a credit note.

-21. Additional 20 Bonus Accounting and Finance Interview Questions in our FREE! eBook
+21. Additional 20 Bonus Finance and Accounting Interview Questions in our FREE! eBook

-The first of our two book series “Golden Book of Accounting and Finance Interviews – Part I” contains 20 additional accounting and finance interview questions including the ones in the above article.
+The first of our two book series “Golden Book of Accounting and Finance Interviews – Part I” contains 20 additional finance and accounting interview questions including the ones in the above article.
 We recommend every job seeker to take advantage of our free eBook.